andrefaraujo/videosearch/README.md

 This repository can also be useful if one is interested in searching a database of images using query images.
 In that case, one can simply use the frame-based techniques described below.

-Our implementation has been tested on Linux (Ubuntu) and Mac OS.
+Our implementation has been tested on Linux (Ubuntu) and Mac OS X.

 For any questions or issues, feel free to get in touch.